Jahender/architecture-center/docs/reliability/monitoring.md

 # Monitoring Azure application health

 Monitoring and diagnostics are crucial for resiliency.
-If something fails, you need to know *that* it failed, *when* it failed—and *why*.
+If something fails, you need to know *that* it failed, *when* it failed &mdash; and *why*.

 *Monitoring* is not the same as *failure detection*.
 For example, your application might detect a transient error and retry, thereby avoiding downtime.
 But it should also log the retry operation so that you can monitor the error rate to get an overall picture of application health.